gnosia93/tera-to-redshift/README.md

 # tera-to-redshift
 This document describe customer's DW migration case from teradata to amazon redshift.
+POC scope is consist of folllowing two tasks.

 - Task 1 - Redshift Migration
 - Task 2 - ETL with AWS Glue